Machiavelli

 The Prince, by Niccolò Machiavelli

-Turning from introductions to primary texts, where better to start than with the text that cemented Machiavelli’s name into world history?
 Machiavelli’s The Prince concisely outlines the amoral pragmatism of the realpolitik so associated with his name, and shocked Europe on its publication in the 16th century.
 Writing with crisp and flowing prose, Machiavelli advises rulers on the ruthless tactics they must use to gain and maintain power.
-A short but staggeringly influential work, Machiavelli’s The Prince is essential reading for any serious student of political philosophy.

 4. Discourses on Livy, by Niccolò Machiavelli